Convolutional Neural Bandit for Visual-aware Recommendation: Conclusion

 \section{Conclusion}

 In this paper, we propose a contextual bandit algorithm, \sysn, which uses the CNN to learn the reward function with an UCB-based exploration.
-We also achieve an near-optimal regret bound $\tilde{\mathcal{O}}(\sqrt{T})$ built on the connections among network function, CNTK, and ridge regression. \sysn has direct applications on visual-aware advertising and outperforms state-of-the-art baselines on real-world image data sets.
+We also achieve an near-optimal regret bound $\tilde{\mathcal{O}}(\sqrt{T})$ built on the connections among CNN, CNTK, and ridge regression. \sysn has direct applications on visual-aware recommendation and outperforms state-of-the-art baselines on real-world image data sets.